 Benefits granted from State or Federal programs to aid eligible recipients (eligibility requirements vary between particular programs).
-Applicants for certain types of public assistance (e.g., Temporary Assistance to Needy Families or TANF) are automatically referred to their State IV-D agency identify and locate the non-custodial parent, establish paternity, and/or obtain child support payments.
-This allows the State to recoup or defray some of its public assistance expenditures with funds from the non-custodial parent.
+Applicants for certain types of public assistance (e.g., Temporary Assistance to Needy Families or TANF) are automatically referred to their State IV-D agency to identify and locate the obligated parent, establish paternity, and/or obtain child support payments.
+This allows the state to recoup or defray some of its public assistance expenditures with funds from the obligor-parent.

 Putative Father (PF)